PDilan321/CS50-Introduction-to-Artificial-Intelligence-with-Python/README.md

 # CS50-s-Introduction-to-Artificial-Intelligence-with-Python
-Here are my solutions (with comments) to the CS50-s-Introduction-to-Artificial-Intelligence-with-Python course
+Here are my solutions (with comments) to the CS50 Introduction to Artificial Intelligence with Python course